CTM90610 - Corporation tax self-assessment (CTSA): Claims and elections: Time limits

 Example

-- The claim relates to the accounting period ended 31 December 2001 in which the loss occurred.
-ICTA88/S393A (10) contains a specific 2-year time limit, which over-rides the general time limit in FA98/SCH18/PARA55.
+• The claim relates to the accounting period ended 31 December 2019 in which the loss occurred.
+CTA10/S37(7) contains a specific time limit to make the claim “within the period of two years after the end of the loss-making period”, which overrides the general time limit in FA98/SCH18/PARA55.